marioroy/mandelbrot-python/README.md

 sudo swupd bundle-add c-basic wget
 ```

-For NVIDIA graphics, refer to [nvidia-driver-on-clear-linux](https://github.com/marioroy/nvidia-driver-on-clear-linux) for the driver and CUDA Toolkit installation.
+For NVIDIA graphics, refer to [nvidia-driver-on-clear-linux](https://github.com/marioroy/nvidia-driver-on-clear-linux) for installing the driver and CUDA Toolkit.

 **Ubuntu Linux 20.04.x**

-The `build-essential` package installs the build components.
+Install the `build-essential` package for the build components.
 Optionally, install `pocl-opencl-icd` for running OpenCL on the CPU.

 ```bash
 sudo apt update